ilanschnell/bitarray/README.md

 read until EOF is reached.

-`fromstring(str)`

-Append from a string, interpreting the string as machine values.
-Deprecated since version 0.4.0, use `.frombytes()` instead.

 `index(value, start=0, stop=<end of array>, /)` -> int

 Return index of the first occurrence of `bool(value)` in the bitarray.